Thelin90/datapains-trino-k8s/README.md

 ## MinIO With Metastore

-In this workshop I provide to you a setup for a Min
+In this workshop I provide to you a setup for a MinIO with a Metastore (utilising postgres internally) to successfully query delta tables via trino.

 ### Docker